05 February - 10 March 2020

 Please note that the letter of support forms an important part of the assessment of your application.

 The document may cover no more than 2 A4 pages.
 The letter of support shall be written in English, and shall include the following headings and information.
 No further information shall be included.
-You can download a template for the letter of support here (word, 39.2 kB).
+You can download a template for the letter of support here Word, 39.2 kB, opens in new window.
+(Word, 39.2 kB).

 - A description of the applicant’s research programme and how this fits into the research environment (research already in progress at the department)